 Preparation before coming to Tibet.

-The first thing we would recommend you to do is, make yourself fit, go to a doctor tell them about your plan and ask for they recommendation.
-Eat a lots healthy food and do lots of exercise.
+The first thing we would recommend you to do is, make yourself fit, go to a doctor tell them about your plan and ask for the recommendation.
+Eat lots of healthy food and do lots of exercises.
 On the eve of your arrival, eat salty food.
 I don’t know the scientific reason behind it.
-But i think, there is some reason, why all Tibetan foods are salty, some time super salty.
+But I think, there is some reason, why all Tibetan foods are salty, sometimes super salty.
 We even feed our animals with salt to keep healthy.
-Eat wheat, energy from wheat says in your muscle for longer period.
-In nut shell ask your tour provider what we eat, there is some unknown reason behind why we do it.
+Eat wheat, energy from wheat says in your muscle for a longer period.
+In the nutshell ask your tour provider what we eat, there is some unknown reason behind why we do it.

 You may also need to consider the alleviation and the weather of the place of visit.
-There are great diversity of alleviation for different attractions you will visit.
-Specially when you are visiting the Everest north base camp and Kailash region.
+There is the great diversity of alleviation for different attractions you will visit.
+Especially when you are visiting the Everest north base camp and Kailash region.
 Please check the alleviation of Different attraction in Tibet at the end of this post.

-You may also need to consider the distance you might cover per day.
-Some times your tour might have lots of coverage per day.
-I don’t suggest every travelers to cover many distance for first some days.
+You may also need to consider the distance you might cover per day Sometimes your tour might have lots of coverage per day.
+I don’t suggest every traveler cover many distances for first some days.

 There are lots of beautiful high altitude mountain pass.
 We Tibetan believes one should not get out of the car as we would lose the air pressure inside the car.
 This believe comes with experiences and i think you should consider that too.
 So try to avoid getting out of the car at the high mountain passes if you are not acclimatize properly.

 - The number one route to avoid sudden shock of Tibetan high altitude, is taking the train from other parts of china.
 I know the train across from even higher altitude, but the trains are pressurize and gradual one day train journey gives you are great opportunity to acclimatize to the high altitude.
 Train to Tibet is also staffed with doctors and also equipped with the facility like oxygen supply for every travelers.